Sign into your account

 Judy Baumgartner was appointed president of Millard Fillmore Suburban Hospital and DeGraff Medical Park in August 2020.

-Baumgartner has spent nearly 30 years with Kaleida Health, most recently as president of the Visiting Nursing Association of Western New York, a $135 million home care program with operations across the eight-county region and in northwestern Pennsylvania.
+She has spent nearly 30 years with Kaleida Health, most recently as president of the Visiting Nursing Association of Western New York, a home care program with operations across the eight-county region and in northwestern Pennsylvania.
 She has also overseen Kaleida’s laboratory division and its inpatient and outpatient pharmacy programs for nearly 10 years.
 Most recently, Baumgartner successfully led Kaleida Health’s lab testing strategy and operations during the COVID-19 pandemic, interfacing with dozens of partners and external constituencies including community hospitals, nursing homes, government entities, physician groups and clinics.

 Baumgartner previously served as chief operating officer and director of finance for the VNA.
-Before that, she served as the director of operations and the director of reimbursement at Children’s Hospital Home Care.
+Before that, she served as the director of operations and director of reimbursement at Children’s Hospital Home Care.
 She began her career as a staff accountant with Children’s Hospital of Buffalo.

 Donald Boyd, MBA